10 Myths about Napoleon Bonaparte

 8. Napoleon was poisoned.

 At an autopsy conducted the day after Napoleon’s death, doctors concluded that Napoleon died from a cancerous growth in his stomach (see “What happened to Napoleon’s body?”).
 Nonetheless, rumours that Napoleon had been poisoned soon arose.
 They were revived in 1961 by Swedish dentist Sten Forshufvud and widely circulated by Canadian businessman Ben Weider.
 Forshufvud and Weider accused Montholon of poisoning Napoleon with arsenic.
 Others claimed that Napoleon was killed by high levels of arsenic in the wallpaper of Longwood House, his St. Helena home.
 However, the claim that Napoleon was killed by arsenic has been convincingly refuted in a number of scientific studies.
 Most notably, in a study published in 2007, American, Swiss and Canadian researchers used modern medical techniques to analyze historical accounts of Napoleon’s illness, death and autopsy.
 They found no signs of arsenic poisoning.
-Instead, they concluded that Napoleon died of an advance case of gastric cancer.
+Instead, they concluded that Napoleon died of an advanced case of gastric cancer.
 (6)

 9. The British substituted another body for Napoleon’s.